LongxingTan/Machine-learning-interview/04_bq/02_examples.md

 Leaders are obligated to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
 Leaders have conviction and are tenacious.
 They do not compromise for the sake of social cohesion.
 Once a decision is determined, they commit wholly. disagree with boss?

 If I have different idea with my manager or boss, I will try to collect data or make a prototype trying to convince him.
-If I have tried my best and he still disagree, then I would respect his decision and start committing for that. when we released the service for US Logistics.
+If I have tried my best and he still disagrees, then I would respect his decision and start committing for that. when we released the service for US Logistics.
 The client complaint that some invoices were missed.
 I checked around and found that Telamon Network blocked some of the emails sent by the client.
 I talked the problem to the network administrator and they couldn’t change the email restrictions due to the policy.
 Therefore, I brought this problem up to my manager and suggested to register another business mailbox provided by gmail or microsoft.
 The manager disagreed at first because he thought it was unprofessional if we didn’t use our own corporate email domain.
 I thought solving this problem was more important because our client would lose the trust on the quality of our data.
 In order to convince him, I showed him the data of email missing rate and the impacts on our client, and also I registered a good domain name composed by our company and department name, so we could still be professional on that part.
 Finally, the manager was convinced and agreed on my suggestion.
 We barely have any missed emails after we switched our mailbox.
 And because of the good result, we started to use the domain for other projects gradually.